bww/Archetype/README.md

 	database_username = '${DB_USERNAME}'
 	database_password = '${DB_PASSWORD}'

-... and Archetype will generate something like
+... for which Archetype will generate something like this, based on the user's input:

 	# Example database configuration for My Great Project